bbchk/lvfe/README.md

 finish refactoring from next.js to plain react remove all advanced features (login, favorite goods, etc)

-make filtering adequate for all the categories make search work with fzf
+make filtering adequate for all the categories (we could do that together with Bohdana) make search work with fzf

 P2